Integrated Computer Projects

 - Merge data among various software for presentation in different media.

 - Use unfamiliar software such as voice recognition, web tools, database tools, multimedia, etc.

 - Use software tutorials and help features to learn the program.

-- Create content for business documents with unfamiliar software.
+- Create content for business documents with familiar and unfamiliar software.

 - Use presentation graphics software.